How to Release and Self-Distribute an Independent Film

 Having already proven your salt as a filmmaker that gets stuff done, asking for funds to bring your product to larger audiences is an admirable goal.
 When writing your personal story and film synopsis, be sure to highlight that you’ve already proven your metal – you have completed an independent film.
 Unlike other crowdfunding campaigns that promise advanced screenings when their indie film is completed in 2-5 years, you can provide an instant download via a private link on Vimeo or YouTube.
 This gives potential investors incentive to get behind you and back your indie film distribution efforts.

 If you’re wary about posting a link to your movie, you can offer a variety of teasers for your independent film, from trailers to scene previews, or even share “making of” footage.
 This is terrific ammo to generate a cult fan base around your move.
-Consider adding subtitles to your content to leverage SEO and make the clips even more shareable.
+Consider adding subtitles to your content and uploading the transcript of the movie to leverage SEO and make the clips even more shareable.

 Step 2: Prepare Your Independent Film for Distribution